zkstewart/psQTL/README.md

 - If you omit the `--regions` option, **all** chromosomes will be plotted.
 - If you just provide one or more values e.g. `--regions chr1 chr2`, then you will plot only the specified chromosomes.
 - You can provide ranges e.g., `--regions chr1:100000-250000 chr2:2000000-3000000` to only plot within the specified regions of those chromosomes.

+Variants can be filtered at this stage to allow for exploration of important trends.
+Specifically, the proportion of variants which are allowed to be ungenotyped in the population bulks is controlled by `--missing`.
+- This value can range from `0` (0% are allowed to be missing; **strict**) to `1` (100% are allowed to be missing; **relaxed**) with the default recommendation being `0.5`.
+- If you specify a value of `0.5`, then we will filter out a variant if it's missing (i.e., hasn't been genotyped) in more than 50% of the samples in **either bulk**.
+Hence, if a variant has no samples genotyped (100% missing) in bulk 1, regardless of what we see in bulk 2, we will omit the variant from results plotting.

 Lastly, it allows one to flexibly produce various plot types including: